Diksha124-debug/JavaScript/README.md

 (We can not access a variable before initialisation ->also gives an error of the same)Reference error

 Global declared variables can be accessed everywhere.
-Var is function-based outside of the function can not be accessed.
+Var is a function-based outside of the function, it can not be accessed.
-Let is block-based (curly braces), and outside it, we can not access.
+Let it be block-based (curly braces), and outside it, we can not access.
 Const obj={name:”diksha”}
 obj.name=”radha” (true-->updation of property value allowed)
 obj={};(false→ressigning of values are not allowed)